![]() |

 The decimal representation may be followed by a unit designator: "d", "dg", "deg", "degree", or "degrees", which will be parsed case-insensitively also, if present.

-Both DMS and decimal values may end with a compass direction: N
+Both DMS and decimal values may start or end with a compass direction: such as an upper-case letter N

 , E